FAQ About Our Products in Detroit, MI

 Q: Where can I buy Green Safe products?

-A: Green Safe products are primarily sold out of our main warehouse in Detroit, MI.
-There are products available at www.greensafestore.com where they can be ordered and shipped anywhere in the United States.
+A: Green Safe products are primarily sold out of our main warehouse in Detroit.
+There are biodegradable restaurant supplies available at www.greensafestore.com where they can be ordered and shipped anywhere in the United States.
 You may also purchase them at Plum Market stores found in Ann Arbor, Bloomfield, and West Bloomfield Michigan.
 Minimize your footprint with our eco-friendly food packaging supplies.
-Detroit, MI business owners put their trust in us.
+Detroit business owners put their trust in us.

 Q: What makes Green Safe products compostable?